Vivicoubar/cisco_fork/README.md

 # Binary Function Similarity
-This repository contains the code, the dataset and additional technical information for our USENIX Security '22 paper:
+This repo is a fork of the repository that contains the code, the dataset and additional technical information for the USENIX Security '22 paper:
 > Andrea Marcelli, Mariano Graziano, Xabier Ugarte-Pedrero, Yanick Fratantonio, Mohamad Mansouri, Davide Balzarotti. *How Machine Learning Is Solving the Binary Function Similarity Problem*.
 USENIX Security '22.

 The paper is available at this [link](https://www.usenix.org/system/files/sec22-marcelli.pdf).

-## Additional technical information
-The technical report, with additional information on the dataset and the selected approaches, is available at this [link](Additional technical information.pdf).

 ## Artifacts